postaljs/postal.js/README.md

         $( '<li>' + data.type + " Changed: " + data.value + '</li>' ).appendTo( "#example3" );
     });
 /*
-	demonstrating how we're re-using the channel delcared above to publish, but overriding the topic in the second argument note to override the topic, you have to use the "envelope" structure, which means an object like:
+  Demonstrating how we're re-using the channel delcared above to publish, but overriding the topic in the second argument.
+Note to override the topic, you have to use the "envelope" structure, which means an object like:

   { channel: "myChannel", topic: "myTopic", data: { someProp: "SomeVal, moarData: "MoarValue" } };

   The only thing to note is that since we are publishing from a channel definition, you don't need to pass "channel" (in fact, it would be ignored)
 */
 starChannel.publish( { topic: "DrWho.NinthDoctor.Companion.Changed", data: { type: "Name", value:"Rose"   } } );
 starChannel.publish( { topic: "DrWho.TenthDoctor.Companion.Changed", data: { type: "Name", value:"Martha" } } );